Chéri Samba: Biography

 Chéri Samba was born in Kinto M’Vuila, Democratic Republic of Congo,as the elder son of a family of 10 children.
 His father was a blacksmith and his mother a farmer.
 In 1972, at the age of 16 Samba left the village to find work as a sign painter in the capital of Kinshasa, where he encountered such artists as Moké and Bodo.
 This group of artists, including Samba's younger brother Cheik Ledy, came to constitute one of the country's most vibrant schools of popular painting.

 In 1975, Samba opened his own studio.
 At the same time he also became an illustrator for the entertainment magazine Bilenge Info.
 Working both as a billboard painter and a comic-strip artist, he used the styles of both genres when he began making his paintings on sacking cloth.
 He borrowed the use of "word bubbles" from comic-strip art, which allowed him to add not only narrative but also commentary to his compositions, thus giving him his signature style of combining painting with text.
 His work earned him some local fame.
 In 1979 Samba participated in the exhibition Moderne Kunst aus Afrika, organized in West Berlin.
 The exhibition was part of the program of the first festival Horizonte - Festival der Weltkulturen.

 He is the central figure in the 1982 documentary film Kin Kiesse, offering his thoughts on life in Kinshasa.
 According to the film's director, Mwezé Ngangura, Samba was instrumental in the making of the film, convincing the French Ministry of Co-operation, France 2 and Congolese television that Ngangura could make a film on Kinshasa.

 Samba's breakthrough was the exhibition Les Magiciens de la Terre at the Centre Georges Pompidou in Paris in 1989, which made him known internationally.
+He then benefited from an artist residency at Cité internationale des arts in Paris, in 1990, which helped grounding him in Paris.

 In 2007, curator Robert Storr invited Samba to participate in the 52nd International Art Exhibition at the Venice Biennale, entitled "Think with the Senses—Feel with the Mind.
 Art in the Present Tense", and described by The Huffington Post as "certainly 'the exhibition' of this new Century".